ykutaykuta/zoo/README.md

 ## Working Procedure
 (PS: Please go through the problem description to understand the working procedure)

 The file `app.py` is responsible for maintaining the grid, the position of the bots, handling multiple command requests and so on.
-The `controller.py` is responsible for simulating multiple bots, using threads.
+The `controller.py` is responsible for setting up the levels and, simulating multiple bots, using threads.
 The `code.py` file uses functions from `api.py` to send commands to `app.py` which then replicates what would happen in the zooids' world.
 The `simulation.py` file, constantly fetches the current map and displays it. simulation.py would not work on WSL instances without a GUI server.
 In order to close it, please press Ctrl+C, on the terminal you run it.

 To attempt a different level, just close the controller.py process and restart it with another level.